zjsunzone/Docs/[English]-Installation-Instructions.md

 $ find ./build -name "*.sh" -exec chmod u+x {} \;
 $ make all-with-mpc
 ```
-After compilation, the `platon`、 `ethkey` and `ctool` executable files will be generated in the `PlatON-Go/build/bin` directory，and then copy these executable files to your own working directory.
+After compilation, the `platon`and `ethkey` executable files will be generated in the `PlatON-Go/build/bin` directory.

 >**Hint**：
 >MPC is secure multi-party computing feature supported by the Platon platform for privacy calculations. **Only Ubuntu supported now**.
 For more information about MPC, please refer [Reference](https://github.com/PlatONnetwork/wiki/wiki/%5BEnglish%5D-PlatON-Privacy-Contract-Guide)